mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 8. Conclusions

-This article tried to introduce the Kafka Streams library, a Kafka client library based on top of the Kafka consumers and producers API.
+This article introduced the Kafka Streams library, a Kafka client library based on top of the Kafka consumers and producers API.
 In detail, we focused on the Stream DSL part of the library, which lets us represent the stream's topology at a higher level of abstraction.
 After introducing the basic building blocks of the DSL, `KStream`, `KTable`, and `GlobalKTable`, we showed the primary operations defined on them, both the stateless and the stateful ones.
 Then, we talked about joins, one of the most relevant features of Kafka Streams.
 Finally, we wired all together, and we learned how to start a Kafka Streams application.

 The Kafka Streams library is vast, and it offers many more features than we saw.
 For example, we've not talked about the Processor API and how it's possible to query a state store directly.
 However, the given information should be sufficient to have a solid base to learn the advanced feature of the excellent and helpful library.